Hudson Bay: History

+The Treaty of Utrecht, signed on 11 April 1713, marked a significant agreement between Britain and France.
+The treaty was negotiated in Utrecht, Netherlands, and marked a crucial stage in the conclusion of the War of the Spanish Succession.
+Its provisions had a significant impact in shaping the postwar landscape and establishing a new order in both Europe and North America.
+French concessions in North America as outlined in the Treaty of Utrecht included: Hudson Bay region, Nova Scotia, and Newfoundland.

-During this period, the HBC built several factories (forts and trading posts) along the coast at the mouth of the major rivers (such as Fort Severn, Ontario; York Factory, Churchill; and the Prince of Wales Fort).
+During this period, the HBC built several factories (forts and trading posts) along the coast at the mouth of the major rivers (such as Fort Severn; York Factory, Churchill; and the Prince of Wales Fort).
 The strategic locations were bases for inland exploration.
 More importantly, they were trading posts with Indigenous peoples who came to them with furs from their trapping season.
 The HBC shipped the furs to Europe and continued to use some of these posts well into the 20th century.

-HBC's trade monopoly was abolished in 1870, and it ceded Rupert's Land to Canada, an area of approximately 3900000 km2, as part of the Northwest Territories.
-In 1912, the western shore south of 60° and all the eastern shore were transferred to the adjacent provinces, but the bay and offshore islands remained part of the Northwest Territories.
+The HBC's trade monopoly was abolished in 1870, by a British Order in Council called the Deed of Surrender, ceded Rupert's Land to Canada, an area of approximately 3900000 km2, as part of the Northwest Territories.
+In 1912, the western shore south of 60° and, following the Quebec Boundaries Extension Act, 1912, all the eastern shore were transferred to the adjacent provinces, but the bay and offshore islands remained part of the Northwest Territories.
 Starting in 1913, the bay was extensively charted by the Canadian government's CSS Acadia to develop it for navigation.
 This mapping progress led to the establishment of Churchill, Manitoba, as a deep-sea port for wheat exports in 1929, after unsuccessful attempts at Port Nelson.

 The Port of Churchill was an important shipping link for trade with Europe and Russia until its closure in 2016 by owner OmniTRAX.
 The port and the Hudson Bay Railway were then sold to the Arctic Gateway Group—a consortium of First Nations, local governments, and corporate investors—in 2018.

-On July 9, 2019, ships on missions to resupply arctic communities began stopping at the port for additional cargo, and the port began shipping grain again on September 7, 2019.
+On 9 July 2019, ships resupplying Arctic communities began stopping at the port for additional cargo, and the port began shipping grain again on 7 September 2019.